MehmetAzizYirik/MAYGEN/README.md

 As can be seen from these examples, MAYGEN makes no assumptions on chemical stability.
 In particular in small ring systems, this may lead to unlikely structures, such as C=1C=C1.

 We benchmarked MAYGEN V.1.4 against the current state-of-the-art, but [closed-source structure generator MOLGEN 5.0](http://www.molgen.de) from the University of Bayreuth as well as against the [Parallel Molecule Generator (PMG)](https://sourceforge.net/projects/pmgcoordination/)[3], the fastest available open source structure generator.
-The benchmark was performed in single-threaded mode for all these software.
+Since PMG can be run in multi-threaded mode, the benchmark was performed in single-threaded mode for algorithmic comparability.
 For randomly selected 50 formulae, MAYGEN was in average 3 times slower than MOLGEN but 47 times faster than PMG.
 For some formulae, PMG could not generate isomers.
 These are shown by gaps on the its plot.

 <p align="center">
   <img src=/resources/Benchmarking.png />